Kenmac589/lab-analysis/analysis-notes/kinematic_analysis.md

 ### 1yrDTRnoRosa M1 preDTX

 - 0.100 non --> 0
+    - There are more than one recording session revisit to see if other viable recordings
 - 0.100 per --> 7 to 16
+    - vid 07 kinda noisy at beginning but overall not too bad.
+    - vid 08 similar, did save.
+    - vid 09 more solid would use if non other look good
+        - Hip height is kind of wild would take a look at.
+    - vid 10 also pretty solid in terms of pretty tight measurements
+    - vid 11 doesn't look too noisy would also include
+    - vid 12 not super clean but not too bad
+    - vid 13 only one real blip but solid otherwise
+    - vid 14 there is likely one massive neg, this is miss labeling.
+    - vid 15 like it worth review
+    - vid 16 should investigate where perturbation is
 - 0.100 sin --> 17 to 20
+    - very clear which regions are the ones select
+    - vid 17, 18 and 20 very solid, 19 not as much

 ### 1yrDTRnoRosa M1 postDTX